TL;DR

 Facebook Marketplace offers reach to a massive audience.
 It’s free to set up and easy to use, with a ton of useful features.

-To increase your performance, you can integrate the Marketplace with your favorite marketing tools, such as CRMs and Autoresponders.
+To increase your performance, you can integrate the Marketplace with your favorite marketing tools, such as CRMs and autoresponders.
 That’s where LeadsBridge comes in.
 With an array of integrations, LeadsBridge helps you streamline your Facebook Marketplace ads’ data transfer management processes.

 Discover all the possible Facebook Marketplace ad integrations here.